oVirt/ovirt-site/source/documentation/working-with-gerrit.html.md

 wiki_last_updated: 2015-06-09
 ---

-# Working with oVirt Gerrit
+# Working with gerrit.ovirt.org

-## registering as a user
+Gerrit is a web based code review system, facilitating online code reviews for projects using the Git version control system.
+Gerrit makes reviews easier by showing changes in a side-by-side display, and allowing inline comments to be added by any reviewer.
+We use Gerrit in the oVirt project in order to review new commits, as it easily enables adding comments, suggestions, ask questions, and etc. The following sections are a step-by-step manual to set up a Gerrit environment in your development environment.

-* you can use any OpenID provider
+### Registering as a user

-* login page shows google and yahoo
+First of all you need to register as a new user to gerrit.
+You can do that by using any OpenID provider: - Login page shows Google and Yahoo
-* any fedora FAS account can login as well via
+* Any fedora FAS account can login as well via
 <https://admin.fedoraproject.org/accounts/openid/id/>&lt;username&gt;

-## set ssh keys in gerrit settings
+### set ssh keys in gerrit settings

 * on your local machine, create a set of ssh keys if you don't have one via